Hayona/hayona-cookies/readme.txt

 3. PII cookies are blocked until visitors give consent
 4. Functional and non-PII cookies are placed immediately
 5. Implied consent is optional

-Using Google Tag Manager to place scripts on your website is a very simple and straightforward process.
-It only takes five minutes.
-Watch this video to see how it works:

--- video --

-# Detect your cookies

-WordPress plugins are powerful tools to build amazing things in relatively short time.
-The downside of using someone else’s scripts is that you don't always know exactly what is happening when someone visits your website and which cookies are placed.
-We suggest that you use the [ghostery browser add-on](https://www.ghostery.com/en/our-solutions/ghostery-add-on/) to measure which cookies are placed on your website.

-This plugin does not block scripts that you have placed directly in your website.
-This includes all default youtube videos and most social media buttons.
-Here are some suggestions on how to work around this issue:

-- Enable privacy mode when embedding a YouTube video.
-This way the embedded video will not place cookies.
-- Do not use social media share buttons.
-Many well-known solutions place heaps of cookies.
-Some common examples are the Facebook like button and the AddThis toolbar.

 # About the cookie law in the EU